-A woman walked quickly through Tongzhou Liyuan dog market, her new “Chow Chow” in tow.
-She was searching for the stall-holder who sold her the dog several months ago.
+A woman walks quickly through Tongzhou Liyuan dog market with her new “Chow Chow” in tow.
+She is searching for the stall-holder who sold her the dog several months ago.

-“It looked like a cute baby Chow Chow when I bought it, but it has changed a lot,” she said.
+“It looked like a cute baby Chow Chow when I bought it, but it has changed a lot,” she says.
 A trip to the pet hospital revealed her pet was not a pure Chow.
-She failed to find the seller, but when others heard she paid 500 yuan for the dog they said it was obviously not a real Chow Chow.
+She fails to find the seller, but when others hear she paid 500 yuan for the dog they say it was an obvious fake.

-“A pure baby Chow Chow never sells for less than 2,000 yuan,” a nearby vendor said.
+“A pure baby Chow Chow never sells for less than 2,000 yuan,” a nearby vendor says.

 Dog sellers, especially the fly-by-night vendor variety, are notorious for passing off mixed dogs as purebreds.

-“That dog was probably the product of a male Chow Chow and female mutt,” he said.
-The seller may have injected saline solution into the dog’s chin, to give it the breed’s characteristic look, he said.
+“That dog was probably the product of a male Chow Chow and female mutt,” he says.
+The seller may have injected saline solution into the dog’s chin to give it the breed’s characteristic look.

-“She is just lucky the dog isn’t dead yet.”
+“She’s just lucky the dog isn’t dead yet,” he says.

 Other breeds are put through a battery of full-body tabletop cosmetic surgeries.
-Some shave and stretch the skin of a Pekingese with iron wires to make it look like a Shar-Pei; others turn a generic white dog into Dalmatian.
+Some shave and stretch the skin of a Pekingese with iron wires to make it look like a Shar-Pei; others turn common white mutts into Dalmatian with industrial ink.
 Poodles and Pomeranians are dyed and trimmed.

-“After dyeing, the poodle comes out looking like an easy-to-sell teddy bear,” Zhang Xinran, a Golden Retriever seller, said.
+“After dyeing, the poodle comes out looking like an easy-to-sell teddy bear,” says Zhang Xinran, a Golden Retriever seller.
 Zhang has a kennel and has bred dogs for years.

-“Even I cannot tell whether they have been dyed sometimes,” he said.
+“Sometimes, even I cannot tell whether they have been dyed,” he says.
 Few experts can tell until the dog is given a bath.

-“They (dog sellers) buy animals with congenital diseases for next to nothing and pump them full of new blood laced with painkillers to keep them bouncy,” Zhang said.
+“They (dog sellers) buy animals with congenital diseases for next to nothing and pump them full of new blood laced with painkillers and stimulants to keep them bouncy,” Zhang says.

-The Liyuan dog market in Tongzhou is the largest dog market in China.
-It developed spontaneously in the 1980s as breeders from northeast China brought their dogs into the city for sale.
+The Liyuan Dog Market in Tongzhou is China’s largest.
+It developed spontaneously in the 1980s as breeders from the northeast brought their dogs into the city for sale.
 The market was shut down and scattered several times for its shady dealings, but it always came back.
-Since it could not crush it, the municipal government legalized it a decade ago.
+Unable to crush it, the municipal government opted to legalize it a decade ago.

-In the market, there are two kinds of sellers: fixed shops that operate every day and pay rent to the market and those who rent temporary stalls.
-Some attempting to dodge the license and administration fees do not even set up shop, instead opting to stroll about shadily with a box or pocketful of puppies.
+There are two kinds of sellers in the market: fixed shops that operate every day and pay rent to the market and those who rent temporary stalls.
+Some attempting to dodge the licensing and administration fees do not even set up shop, instead opting to stroll about shadily with a box or pocket full of puppies.

 A woman selling a baby “Chow Chow” approached Beijing Today’s reporter trying to sell it for 1,000 yuan: half the going rate.

-Unlike these strolling vendors, the shopkeepers stand behind their dogs even if they charge more.
-“If the dog you buy in my shop has any problems with health or breed then you can bring him back,” a shopkeeper selling baby Chow Chow for 2,000 yuan said.
+Unlike the strolling vendors, most shopkeepers stand behind their dogs even if they charge more.
+“If the dog you buy in my shop has any problems with health or breed then you can return him,” says a shopkeeper selling baby Chow Chow for 2,000 yuan.

-Stall-holders or strolling vendors may vanish after leaving the customer with a “week dog.”
+Stall-holders or strolling vendors often vanish after sticking their customer with a “week dog.”

-“A white poodle dyed red can be sold for 1,500 yuan instead of 700 yuan,” a stall-keeper who sold Golden Retrievers said.
-These days, red dogs are in fashion, so many vendors are turning their poodles and Pomeranians red.
-Beijing Today could not find a white poodle being sold by any stall-holder.
+“A white poodle dyed red can be sold for 1,500 yuan instead of 700 yuan,” says one stall-keeper selling Golden Retrievers.
+Red dogs are in fashion this year, and many vendors are turning their poodles and Pomeranians red.
+Beijing Today could not find a single white poodle for sale in the market.

-Another reason for the existence of the “week dog,” some shopkeepers said, is that “since the dog may die right after you buy it, the seller expects you to return and buy another.”
+Another reason for the existence of the “week dog,” shopkeepers say, is that “since the dog may die right after you buy it, the seller expects you to return and buy another.”

-The man selling Golden Retrievers said he knew which vendors were selling “week dogs,” “but I do not dare tell you who they are.”
+The man selling Golden Retrievers says he knows which vendors are selling “week dogs,” “but I do not dare tell you who they are.”
 Fraudsters are often associated with gangs, and those who expose them face may beatings or worse.

-In one corner of the market was a big board with the words “We Buy Dogs.”
-The vendor buys the unwanted dogs cheap and resell the animals based on breed and size.
-Even below the market price, the vendor still makes a killing.
+In one corner of the market is a big board with the words “We Buy Dogs,” where one vendor buys unwanted dogs cheap and resell the animals based on breed and size.
+Even selling below the market price he says he can make a killing.

-“Unlike the breeders who have their own kennels and sell only specific dogs, those “dogmongers” just purchase them from anyone and resell them cheap,” a shopkeeper said.
+“Unlike the breeders who have their own kennels and sell only specific dogs, those ‘dogmongers’ just purchase them from anyone and resell them cheap,” a shopkeeper says.
 “Their profits are extremely high.”

-It was driven by people appointed by the municipal government to chase off roadside vendors and those who sell dogs without license.
-They only drive the sellers temporarily into the bazaar, and within minutes the vendors are back on the street selling dogs.
+The minivan is driven by government employees assigned to chase away roadside vendors and those who sell dogs without a license.
+Within minutes of the car’s departure, the vendors are back on the street.

-“We just shoo them away instead of confiscating their goods, since their goods are dogs,” an official with the city bureau said.
-“When we ask to see their license for selling animals, they deny that they are vendors and say they are carrying around their own pets,” he said.
+“We just shoo them away instead of confiscating their goods, since their goods are dogs,” says an official with the city bureau.
+“When we ask to see their license for selling animals, they deny that they are vendors and say they are carrying around their own pets.”

-This reporter turned to the Tongzhou substation of the Industrial and Commercial Administration, which is in charge of the Liyuan dog market.
-The official there said anyone who purchases a dog “that is diagnosed as being sick” must go to the market’s administration department to file a report, an official at the substation says.
+The Tongzhou substation of the Industrial and Commercial Administration – the market’s supervising body – shows little interest in bringing Liyuan under control.
+Anyone who purchases a dog “that is professionally diagnosed as sick” can only go the market’s administration department to file a report, an official at the substation says.

-The owner of the dog must then track down the seller at his or her own expense and leave arbitration up to the Liyuan administration.
-At best, “the seller may give you another dog,” the official said.
+The owner is expected to track down the seller at his or her own expense and leave arbitration up to Liyuan’s internal administration.
+At best, “the seller may give you another dog,” the official says.

-From the window of the Liyuan dog market’s administration section one could see placards marking offices as “Registration” and “Quarantine,” but these doors are bolted shut and no one is inside, even during work hours.
+From the window of the administration section, one can see placards marking offices as “Registration” and “Quarantine,” but these doors are permanently bolted shut.
+No one is inside, even during work hours.

-“There are no laws on pet transactions,” an official with the China Animal Health Inspection Bureau said.
+“There are no laws on pet transactions,” says an official with the China Animal Health Inspection Bureau.
 The current market administration leaves everything to the buyer.
 Dog buyers should demand veterinary inspection certificates and proof of vaccinations.
-“To be extra sure, you should take the dog to a local animal quarantine station or pet hospital immediately,” he said.
+“To be extra sure, you should take the dog to a local animal quarantine station or pet hospital immediately.”

-“Don’t just buy a dog from an unlicensed seller just because it looks cute from dog sellers who don’t have a license.
-That only encourages the dogmongers to keep up their illegal trade,” he said.
+“Don’t just buy a dog from an unlicensed seller just because it looks cute.
+That only encourages them to keep up their illegal and harmful trade,” he says.